 With a big 6.4-inch screen the battery will drain fast during intensive tasks, but the 6T has the biggest battery of any OP phone yet.
 So, for starters, here’s a detailed guide for how to fix bad OnePlus 6T battery life.

 Next, go to settings and make sure an app isn’t draining your juice.
 Head to Settings > Battery and see what’s at the top of the list.
-Typically Android system, Android OS, or the screen is at the top.
+Typically Android system, Android OS, or the screen uses the most battery.
 If there is something else at the top, like Face Unlock, something isn’t right.
 Uninstall it, disable the app, or tap on it and hit “Force Close” to kill an app that’s draining the battery.
 Or, try a quick and simple reboot.

 We also recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.
 Don’t forget to take advantage of Google’s Android Pie battery optimizations.
-The November 21st OxygenOS update further improved battery life, too.
+The December 21st 9.0.10 update made huge improvements to battery life, as did the December 27th, 2018 open beta 2 release.
+Expect an update in early 2019 that further refines and improves your OnePlus 6T battery life.

 How to Fix OnePlus 6T WiFi Problems